hidde2727/Eureka-website/README.md

 ### Starting a development server

-Run ``` npm start ``` to start the front- and backend server.
+Run ``` npm start ``` to start the front- and backend server for development.
 The server will automaticly setup a pepper and create an account with username='admin' and password='password'

 When running the production version delete the part of /backend/server.js that is marked to be deleted